svetlyopet/plimit/README.md

 # plimit — cgroup v2 limiter for a running process

-`plimit` is a tool that creates or reuses cgroups to set CPU, memory, and block I/O limits.
+`plimit` is a tool that creates or reuses cgroups to set CPU, memory, and block I/O limits for running processes.

 > Requires Linux with the unified cgroup v2 hierarchy mounted at `/sys/fs/cgroup`, and to be executed with root priviledges.